TPO Search

 How do I check for TPOs near Kelvindale?

 Enter your postcode in our search tool to see TPOs near Kelvindale plotted on an interactive map.
-Kelvindale falls within Glasgow City Council and East Dunbartonshire Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Kelvindale?

-Kelvindale falls within Glasgow City Council and East Dunbartonshire Council.
-These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.
+Kelvindale falls within Glasgow City Council, which is responsible for making and enforcing Tree Preservation Orders in the area.
+Some TPOs shown on our map sit within 2km of the centre but fall under neighbouring East Dunbartonshire Council.

 What happens if I do work on a TPO tree near Kelvindale?